Global Health Summit Preconference

-- Participants will be able to understand the value of systematically planning and evaluating projects.
+- Participants will be able to implement hazard, vulnerability, and risk assessments.

 - Participants will be able to describe different point-of-care ultrasound protocols and how they can be applied in the global health setting.

 - Participants will be able to begin to perform and interpret point-of-care ultrasound protocols.

 Learn how to provide an interactive learning experience for ALSO Provider course participants in order to assist them in obtaining the knowledge and skills needed to effectively manage potential emergencies during pregnancy.

 Current ALSO Provider status as of September 12, 2018, is required to attend this course.

 - Discuss educational tools that can be used when giving feedback to ALSO® course participants.

 - Describe how to assist participants in dealing with questions and conflicts that can occur during the workstations.

 - Demonstrate teaching capabilities by providing hands-on role-play utilizing maternal-fetal mannequins along with timely feedback in order to adapt teaching methods to various situations.